 -t, --timestamp[=VALUE] add timestamp to filename

-This shows me I can run the command someprogram.exe csv -f "Spiffy.csv"-t
+This shows me I can run the command someprogram.exe csv -f "Spiffy.csv"-t which will change the filename and add a timestamp.

 I can also add many other commands all segmented from each other with the documentation built into the command definitions.